MicrobiologyETHZ/NCCR_genomicsPipeline/README.md

 Pipeline for analysis of isolate genomes.

 ### Steps Currently Included:
-RNASeq:

-- Align with STAR/count with featureCounts
-- Align and count with kallisto

 Isolate:

-- QC
+- Preprocessing
 - Isolate Genome Assembly
 - Gene calling and annotation
 - Mapping back to assembly or to reference genome
 - Variant calling and annotation
 - ANI calculation
 - Phylogenetics with PhyloPhlAn

+(eu)RNASeq:

+- Align with STAR/count with featureCounts
-- Pangenome analysis with panX
+- Align and count with kallisto

 ### Installation